masukomi/mdcd/chicken-scheme/README.md

 MDCD takes Common Lisps idea of [docstrings](http://en.wikipedia.org/wiki/Docstring#Lisp) and takes it to the next level.

-With MDCD you're not limited to the full docstring for each function. `(show-doc "my-function")` You can extract any section of the docs:
+With MDCD you're not limited to viewing the full documentation for each function.
+You can extract any section of it:

+* everything: `(show-doc "my-function")`
 * the params: `(show-params "my-function")`
 * what it returns: `(show-returns "my-function")`
 * example usage: `(show-example "my-function")`
 * any notes: `(show-notes "my-function")`
 * or some custom section `(show-section "my-function")`

-Of course, those presume that you've actually documented that functionality.
+Of course, this presumes that someone's actually documented the sections you're trying to extract.

 ## Limitations
 MDCD is, itself, thoroughly documented using MDCD, but it does not